Academic and research powerhouse. Stellar faculty. Engaged students.

 International Student Budget:

-Housing and Food (per year) $ 12,054
+Housing and Food (per year) $ 12,452

-Costs vary slightly by university.
+Costs vary slightly by school.

-Professional school tuition can be as much as $3,782 more, depending on the school; international students will incur additional expenses for costs such as travel, books, and insurance.
+Professional school tuition can be as much as $1,445 more, depending on the school; international students will incur additional expenses for costs such as travel, books, and insurance.

-Test Score Requirements: SAT or ACT scores are required if you are currently enrolled in secondary school, or if you graduated from secondary school less than two years ago and will not have at least 12 college credits completed by the application due date.
+• SAT or ACT scores are required if you are currently enrolled in secondary school, or if you graduated from secondary school less than two years ago and will not have at least 12 college credits completed by the application due date.

 Application Deadlines and fees:

-• Application fee: $65
+• Application fee: $70